DrJupiter/ML-OPS-FINAL-24/reports/README.md

 We deploy our model with the cloud run service.
 This is done by compiling a FastApi docker image and using it as the base for the cloud run.
-The website can be accessed at: __INSET LINK__. _(Assuming we haven't shut the website down at this point.)_
+The website can be accessed at: https://mlops24-fastapi-eyhn374xua-oe.a.run.app/  (We will shut down the service within a week of the exam ending to avoid expenses and for safety)
-Our service provides serveral end points.
+Our service provides several endpoints.
 The main one is uploading an image and having the model classify it.
 The second is updating our model on the fly, in case we train a new one.
-The third is logging and checking for data drifting with Evendently AI.
+This is done by updating the model folder (with the model.safetensors and config.json) in the docker container.
+The third endpoint is used to construct an Evidently data drift report that can be accessed on the "Monitoring" endpoint.

+- add these: 3 asynchrounous endpoints (POST methods) /update-model, /update-reference-data /update-monitoring.

-__We see axamples of this below__
+__We see examples of this below__

+- upload images of UI

-### Question 23
+### Question 23 [x]

 > **Did you manage to implement monitoring of your deployed model?
 If yes, explain how it works.
 If not, explain how**
 > **monitoring would help the longevity of your application.**